-We Should All Be Feminist by Chimamanda Ngozi Adichie (Book Review: Back2Back Feminism)
+We Should All Be Feminists by Chimamanda Ngozi Adichie (Book Review)

 Did you "like" this post?
 Don't forget to comment below and share with others!

 Black & Bookish is the brainchild of Antoinette Scully, educator and lover of all things bookish.
 She is on a quest to fill your bookshelves with beloved authors of the African Diaspora.
 When she's not hanging out on line, she's living it up as the mother of two rambunctious girls and wife of a local filmmaker.